 Understanding the potentials and functions of media, particularly media that is available at the grassroots level, offers community people ways to reach and engage one another.
+In collaboration with Cambridge Community Television (CCTV) a "rigorous" emphasis will be made on the use of media for building community.
 The course aims to broaden students' understanding of media in general, and community media in particular, and how such media can impact a community's understanding of, and involvement in local issues.
 The course provides a hands-on, multimedia approach coupled with theory to help students gain a strong appreciation for what media is, how it addresses a diverse audience, how it is used and by whom, and its powerful effect upon communities depending upon who's making it and for what reason.